 White mulberry leaves are the main food source of silkworms, which is why white mulberry trees were bought from China to the United States.
 They helped boost the silk industry, but the fruit is unpalatable and quite bland.
 White mulberries are usually sold in their dried form and have a high content of iron and vitamin C and K. They are believed to help prevent diabetes, but there isn’t much research for this.
 It is important to consume them when they are fully ripe since they are poisonous to humans when unripe.

-The loganberry is a cross of the blackberry and raspberry, but are slightly longer than the afromentioned berries.
-Their taste and shape is also a cross between the two.
+The loganberry is a cross of the blackberry and raspberry and their taste and shape is also a cross between the two.
 It was originally cultivated by accident by a horticulturist in the late 19th century.
 The loganberry has a distinct taste and is mostly used for jams, pies, syrups, crumbles, and juices.
 Loganberries can be obtained fresh or canned in the UK where they are used to make English Sherry Trifle.
 They are also used to make a popular beverage in Southern Ontario and Western New York.
 They contain manganese, vitamin C and K, and folate, which helps to make the body healthier.

 The Indian Gooseberry grows on a small to a medium-sized tree in India and is also known as Amalika.
 It has been researched a lot for its health qualities, which is why many medicines in India are often made from Amalika.
 They are also pickled with salt, oil, and spices.
 They taste very tart and sour, and are